 - Special ophthalmologic services represent specific services not included in a general or routine ophthalmological examination.
 Special ophthalmological services may be reported separately as they are recognized as significant, separately identifiable services.

-- For procedures requiring the intravenous injection of dye or other diagnostic agents, insertion of an intravenous catheter and dye injection is integral to the procedure.
+- For procedures requiring the intravenous injection of dye or other diagnostic agents, the insertion of an intravenous catheter and dye injection is integral to the procedure.
 These procedures are not separately reportable.
 The following are not separately reportable CPT codes:

 - 36000 (Introduction of a needle or catheter)